tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

         The ``replicaset.callrw`` method is similar to ``replicaset.call``.

-    :param replicaset: an UUID of a replica set
+    :param replicaset: UUID of a replica set
-    :param function_name: a function to execute
+    :param function_name: function to execute
-    :param argument_list: an array of the function's arguments
+    :param argument_list: array of the function's arguments
     :param options:

         * ``timeout`` – a request timeout, in seconds.
 In case the ``router`` cannot identify a